 executing the statement.

-used.
-(This does not apply to other operations on temporary
+keyword is used.
+(This does not apply to other operations on

-which do cause a commit.)
-However, although no implicit commit
+INDEX, which do cause a commit.)
+However, although

-occurs, neither can the statement be rolled back.
-Therefore,
+no implicit commit occurs, neither can the statement be rolled

-TABLE and then roll back the transaction, the table
+TEMPORARY TABLE and then roll back the transaction,

 Also beginning with MySQL 5.0.13,